bg-write/candyfloss-flask/README.md

 Candyfloss is always being updated.
 Future actions to take include:

-- Flesh out documentation to DITA standards
-- Update SQLite database to PostgreSQL
+- Updating SQLite database to PostgreSQL
-- Update `pytest` to now account for object and database refactoring and more closely follow Google's Python style guide
+- Updating `pytest` to now account for object and database refactoring and more closely follow Google's Python style guide
-- Utilize class methods to further abstract some of my repeating logic when building and cleaning up feeds
+- Utilizing class methods to further abstract some of my repeating logic when building and cleaning up feeds
-- Refactor older feed files to incorporate my new class structures
+- Refactoring older feed files to incorporate my new class structures
-- Add more publications!
+- Adding more publications
-- Are there too many links on the UI?
-- Flesh out the app's overall metadata
+- Fleshing out the app's overall metadata
-- Add a search field on the UI
+- Adding a search field on the UI
-- Expand upon the current 404 page
+- Expanding upon the current 404 page
-- Any way to utilize relative data analysis or machine learning?
+- Utilizing relative data analysis or machine learning

 ### How Can You Contribute?